Ubik: Plot

 After receiving another message and travelling to Runciter's hometown, Chip accuses Conley of working for Hollis and causing the deterioration with her ability, and while he himself is withering away, she confirms this.
-As she leaves him to die, he is saved by Runciter, who sprays him with Ubik and tells him that the group is indeed in half-life and he himself is alive and trying to help them, although he does not know where Ubik comes from.
-As Runciter disappears, Jory reveals himself to Chip, telling him that he, not Conley, has now killed off the entire group (including Conley), as he "eats" half-lifers to sustain himself, and that the entire reality they are experiencing is created and maintained by him.
+As she leaves him to die, he is saved by Runciter, who appears and sprays him with Ubik and tells him that the group is indeed in half-life and he himself is alive and trying to help them, although he does not know where Ubik comes from.
+After Runciter disappears, Jory reveals himself to Chip, telling him that he, not Conley, has now killed off the entire group (including Conley), as he "eats" half-lifers to sustain himself, and that the entire reality they are experiencing is created and maintained by him.

 Fortunately, Chip is temporarily protected from being consumed through the effect of Ubik, and leaves Jory.
 As he at last begins to deteriorate again, he meets Ella, who saves him by granting him a certificate for a life-long supply of Ubik, and instructs him to stay half-alive and seek cans of Ubik to further assist Runciter after she herself reincarnates.
-It is implied that Jory has allies in the real world who help him find other half-lifers to consume in order to prolong his own half-life, or that entities like Jory can arise from any collection of half-lifers.
+She states that Jory's family pays the facility to keep his body near other half-lifers for him to consume in order to prolong his own half-life, and that entities like Jory can arise in any collection of half-lifers.
 Ubik is claimed to have been developed by Ella and several other half-lifers as a defense against Jory.

 Each chapter is introduced by a commercial advertising Ubik as a different product serving a specific use.
 The last chapter is introduced by Ubik claiming that it has created and directed the universe, and that its real name is unknown and unspoken.
 In this short chapter, Runciter, who is in the "living" world mourning the loss of his best employees, discovers coins showing Chip's face, and feels that this is "just the beginning".